TryHackMe: Mr Robot CTF – Walkthrough

 We got our reverse shell!

 Let’s see what we can find.
 There are some interesting files in the home directory of the robot user.
 Unfortunately we can’t read the key-2-of-3.txt file.
-But there is a hashed password for the robot user in the password.raw-md5 file.
+But there is a hashed password that might be of the robot user in the password.raw-md5 file.

 Finding the hashed password in password.raw-md5